nurakawa/data-structures/README.md

 # data-structures
-Implementation of data structures in python
+_Implementation of data structures in python_

+bst.py Binary Search Trees and traversal methods